syhhyl/bookkeeper/README.md

+# bookkeeper
-# bookkeeper is a cli tool, which can add list and so on to record your cost
+bookkeeper is a cli tool, which can add list and so on to record your cost

 ## usage
 `python main.py -h`